stake-dao/contracts-monorepo/README.md

 - `herdaddy/`: Tools and contracts for liquidity management
 - `interfaces/`: Shared interfaces of all the integrations of StakeDAO used across different packages
 - `lockers/`: Smart contracts for sdToken Wrapping mechanisms.
-- `safe-modules/`: Gnosis Safe modules and integrations
 - `strategies/`: Smart contracts for boosted strategies built on top of sdToken shared boosting.
 - `vyper/`: Vyper contract implementations

 ## TODO:

-* Update how address-book is built, the {chainID}.sol format is not ideal.
-* Merge auto-voter inside locker as it shares the same context.
-* Delete Herdaddy, or Rename it Utility with the goal of having standalone contract useful for a purpose such as Merkle Distribution etc.
+- Delete Herdaddy, or Rename it Utility with the goal of having standalone contract useful for a purpose such as Merkle Distribution etc.
-* Clean Lockers with Standardized code accross integration (like Strategies)
+- Clean Lockers with Standardized code accross integration (like Strategies)
-* Remove the vyper, now that Vyper is supported by Foundry, we can move it back to Lockers
+- Remove the vyper, now that Vyper is supported by Foundry, we can move it back to Lockers